maemeenoi/database-devops-autopilot/training/flyway-autopilot/labs/lab6-cicd-deployment.md

 ### 3. Environment Flow in CI/CD

-Your pipeline will deploy through these environments:
+Your pipeline will deploy through these environments in sequence:

 ```
 Development (dev) ← Source Control